Just one step!

 Collections

-Tendons heal much more slowly than muscles because of their poor circulation and slow metabolism.
+Tendons heal much slower than muscles due to poor blood flow and slow metabolism.
 Tendon problems are often the result of damage.
-If you have the Horseware If you use ICE-VIBE gaiters regularly, they can promote the blood circulation in your horse's legs.
-Before work, the gaiters warm up the tendons, after work the tendons are cooled down.
-In rehabilitation the gaiters can help with healing.
+If you Horseware If you use ICE-VIBE gaiters regularly, they can promote blood circulation in your horse's legs.
+Before work, the gaiters warm up the tendons, after work the tendons cool down.
+In rehabilitation, the spats can help with healing.

 Important NOTE!
 The gaiters must not be used for breaks or infections.

 The cool packs are marked with left and right.
-Also pay attention to the label for above.
-Lay out the cool packs before use in the fridge or freezer for at least 2 hours.
+Also note the label for top.
+Place the cool packs before use for at least 2 hours in the fridge or freezer.
 The cool packs can also be warmed up in warm water.
 Please do not put in the microwave!

-If the slots aren't open, you can use scissors to open the two thickened lines on the front.
+If the slits are not open, you can use scissors to open the two thickened lines that are on the front.

 front